CinnamonVII/Spade-Bot/README.md

 1. Horse race fix
 3. Better stock market
 4. Better gambling
+5. Website to promote the project
-5. Better everything
+6. Better everything
-6. Enhanced aternos connection
+7. Enhanced aternos connection
-7. Steam integration
+8. Steam integration
-8. New games like not gambling, directly like maybne hytale or smthg
+9. New games like not gambling, directly like maybne hytale or smthg
+10. Cool stuff

 # Warnings